raspberrypilearning/top-5-emoji-list/en/step_3.md

 Go back to the `animation.css` file.

 **Choose:** Change the last two values in the line `animation: rotate-center linear 8s 2;` to customise your animation.
-What happens if your run the animation longer than 8 seconds?
+What happens if your run the animation longer than eight seconds?
 Do you want your animation to run more than twice?

 <iframe src="https://trinket.io/embed/html/c7f4645ca2?outputOnly=true" width="600" height="500" frameborder="0" marginwidth="0" marginheight="0" allowfullscreen></iframe>